determined-ai/determined/README.md

 ## Python Library
 Use the Python library to make your existing PyTorch or Tensorflow code compatible with Determined.

-This can be done by organizing your code into one of the class-based APIs:
+You can do this by organizing your code into one of the class-based APIs:

 ```python
 from determined.pytorch import PyTorchTrial